Storia-AI/sage/CONTRIBUTING.md

 # Contributing to Sage
 Thank you for considering contributing to Sage!
 We welcome all kinds of contributions.
 You don't need to be an AI expert to have meaningful impact.
-If you have any questions, reach out to us via [Discord](https://discord.gg/zbtZe7GcVU) or [email](mailto:founders@storia.ai).
+If you have any questions, reach out to us via [Discord](https://discord.gg/zbtZe7GcVU).

 If you are looking for an internship or full-time job, becoming a contributor is the best way to surface to the top of our resume stack!